 Phil escapes the time loop only when certain conditions are met.
 We assume this, because it’s never stated why he finally moves on to the next day.
 However, the repeating day motif is not new to this movie, and in each instance, time repeats indefinitely until the protagonist finds a way out.
 The movie in question isn’t even the first film or TV show to feature this theme.

 That makes it really fun each year.
-We at RunPee get to pick a rewatch of something with a distinct “Groundhog theme” every year in Feb.
-There’s an interesting lineage to view.
+We at RunPee get to pick a rewatch of something with a distinct “Groundhog Day theme” every year in Feb.
+There’s an interesting lineage here.
+The theme actually starts with Star Trek: The Next Generation!

-Let’s take a look at who has used this theme, in order by year:
+Let’s take a look at who has used this theme, in order by year.
+Links added go to our reviews.
+We hope to get them all reviewed eventually.
+One of these Groundhog’s Days we will.

 - Cause and Effect (TV ep, Star Trek, the Next Generation) 1992 — NOTE: Air date before Groundhog Day.
 Was this the first to do it?
 Here’s how it starts…right before the teaser ends we get this indelible image: Picard yelling for all hands to abandon the Enterprise.
 Then it explodes.
 And keeps on exploding.
 From there, the mystery never lets up on this superb storytelling.